raindrop-ua/pesel-tools/README.md

 - Friendly UI with real-time feedback
 - Clean, documented TypeScript architecture

+### What is PESEL?

+PESEL (Powszechny Elektroniczny System Ewidencji Ludności) is Poland’s national identification number assigned to every resident.
+It’s an 11-digit number that encodes basic personal data and is widely used across public and private sectors for identification purposes.

+### Why is it needed?

+PESEL is used by government agencies, hospitals, banks, schools, and employers to uniquely identify individuals.
+It simplifies data management, helps prevent identity duplication, and allows easy retrieval of essential information like date of birth and gender.

 ## 🚀 Live Demo

 [🔗 Try it on pesel.dev](https://pesel.dev)